ShouliFeng2020/TTLOC/README.md

 * Sample: 		The sampleID, determined by parameter "prefix".

 ### support reads and flank sequence in fasta format
-The Split_support reads and Discor_support reads are saved in "prefix"_split_support_reads.fa and "prefix"_discort_support_reads.fa, respectively.
+The TTLOC provides support reads based on BWA alignment,  which are saved in files named "prefix"_split_support_reads.fa and "prefix"_discort_support_reads.fa, respectively.

-Merged
+The TTLOC also provides support reads for BLASTN alignment, which are saved in files named "prefix".displit.extra.fa.

 The 2000bp sequences flank the insertion site is saved in the "prefix"_flank_seq.fa.

-### support reads blastn plant Genome
+### BLASTN alignment
-The split and discort support reads were aligned to plant genome using blastnm and the alignment results are saved in "prefix".displit.extraVSGenome.txt file in blast "outfmt 6" format
+The split and discort support reads were aligned to plant genome using blastn and the alignment results are saved in "prefix".displit.extraVSGenome.txt file in blast "outfmt 6" format

+ 	1.  qseqid      query or source (gene) sequence id

+  	2.  sseqid      subject or target (reference genome) sequence id

+   	3.  pident      percentage of identical positions

+   	4.  length      alignment length (sequence overlap)

+   	5.  mismatch    number of mismatches

+   	6.  gapopen     number of gap openings

+   	7.  qstart      start of alignment in query

+   	8.  qend        end of alignment in query

+   	9.  sstart      start of alignment in subject

+ 	10.  send        end of alignment in subject

+ 	11.  evalue      expect value

+	12.  bitscore    bit score

 # Contact